PanDAWMS/panda-docs/docs/source/advanced/brokerage.rst

 ATLAS Production Job Brokerage
 -------------------------------------

-This is the general ATLAS production job brokerage flow:
+This is the ATLAS production job brokerage flow:

 #.
 Generate the list of preliminary candidates from one of the following: